cubewise-code/optimus-py/README.md

 # TM1 Optimus-py

-Find the ideal dimension order for your TM1 cube
+Find the ideal dimension order for your TM1 cubes

 ## Installing